AlNikolaev/Minimum-sum-of-squares-clustering-on-networks/README.md

 # Execution

 After creation of an executor run it with the following five arguments:
 1. The full path to the input file.
-The format
+The information about the format of input file can be found here: http://people.brunel.ac.uk/~mastjjb/jeb/orlib/pmedinfo.html
-2. Defined number of clusters
+2. The number of clusters
 3. Strategy for finding initial solution ().
 4. ...
 5. ...

+**According to the paper the best arguments are: v f m**

-Working example for Windows:
+**Working example for Windows**:
 MinSumOfSquares.exe path\pmed1.txt 5 v f m

 # Citation